textpattern/textpattern.github.io/tags/if-plugin.md

 </txp:if_plugin>
 ```

-Applies the tag @<txp:zem_contact />@ if the 'zem_contact_lang' plugin is installed, activated, and the version number is equal to or greater than 4.
+Applies the tag `<txp:zem_contact />` if the 'zem_contact_lang' plugin is installed, activated, and the version number is equal to or greater than 4.

 ## Genealogy

 ### Version 4.3.0

-@ver@ attribute deprecated and renamed @version@.
+`ver` attribute deprecated and renamed `version`.